Juba II: Restoration to the Numidian throne

 In 30 BC, Octavian restored Juba II as king of Numidia.
 Juba II established Numidia as an ally of Rome.
-Probably as a result of his services to Augustus in a campaign in Hispania, between 26 BC and 20 BC the Emperor arranged for him to marry Cleopatra Selene II, giving her a large dowry and appointing her queen.
+Probably as a result of his services to Augustus in a campaign in Hispania, between 27 BC and 25 BC, the Emperor made the final decision to give him his kingship of Mauretania.
 His kingdom replaced the province of Africa Nova which included territories of both Eastern Numidia and Western Numidia.
 This kingdom of Numidia (except the territory of Western Numidia) was in 25 BC directly annexed to the Roman Empire as the part of the Roman province of Africa Proconsularis and Juba II received Mauretania as his kingdom, enlarged by territory of Western Numidia.
+The marriage of Juba II and Cleopatra Selene II likely took place in 25 BC, when Cleopatra Selene was of proper age and Juba II was sent to rule Mauretania.

 Reign in Mauretania

 According to Strabo, upon the death of the Mauretanian king Bocchus II, who was an ally of the Romans, his kingdom was briefly governed directly by Rome (33 BC - 25 BC), then in 25 BC Juba II received it from Augustus.
 When Juba II and Cleopatra Selene moved to Mauretania, they named their new capital Caesaria (modern Cherchell, Algeria), in honour of Augustus.
 The construction and sculpture projects at Caesaria and another city, Volubilis, display a rich mixture of Egyptian, Greek and Roman architectural styles.

 Cleopatra is said to have exerted considerable influence on Juba II's policies.
 Juba II encouraged and supported the performing arts, research of the sciences and research of natural history.
 Juba II also supported Mauretanian trade.
 The Kingdom of Mauretania was of great importance to the Roman Empire.
 Mauretania engaged in trade all across the Mediterranean, particularly with Spain and Italy.
 Mauretania exported fish, grapes, pearls, figs, grain, wooden furniture and purple dye harvested from certain shellfish, which was used in the manufacture of purple stripes for senatorial robes.
 Juba II sent a contingent to Iles Purpuraires to re-establish the ancient Phoenician dye manufacturing process.
 Tingis (modern Tangier), a town at the Pillars of Hercules (modern Strait of Gibraltar) became a major trade centre.
 In Gades, (modern Cádiz) and Carthago Nova (modern Cartagena) in Spain, Juba II was appointed by Augustus as an honorary Duovir (a chief magistrate of a Roman colony or town).

 The value and quality of the Mauretanian coinage became highly regarded.
 The Greek historian Plutarch describes him as 'one of the most gifted rulers of his time'.
 Between 2 BC and AD 2, he travelled with Gaius Caesar (a grandson of Augustus), as an advisor to the Eastern Mediterranean.
 In AD 21, Juba II made his son Ptolemy his co-ruler.

 Juba II died in AD 23.
 Juba II was buried alongside his first wife in the Royal Mausoleum of Mauretania.
 Ptolemy then became the sole ruler of Mauretania.